mutualmobile/react-native-barricade/README.md

 ## Store Submission

-react-native-barricade is safe to include with store builds (and could be used to support things like a demo mode for your app), but most of the time you will probably want to ensure that Barricade is disabled for store builds.
+Barricade is safe to include with store builds (and could be used to support things like a demo mode for your app), but most of the time you will probably want to ensure that Barricade is disabled for store builds.
 You can achieve this by wrapping the creation of Barricade and BarricadeView inside an ENV check.

 index.js:
 ```tsx